Amber Portwood New Man: Fans Changing Their Minds After Comparing Boyfriend To Matt Baier

 When Amber went public with her new boyfriend, fans thought she was moving too fast.
 Some expressed concern that he was just dating her because she was rich and famous.
 It’s no secret that some people will use these girls for fame, as they know they have a massive audience and the potential to make thousands of dollars.
 This is something fans saw with Matt Baier, as Portwood helped him land a book deal about his life.
 However, it sounds like some people are changing their minds about her new man, as they all sound very encouraging.
 According to a new Instagram post, Amber Portwood is now revealing encouraging words from her fans.

-“Enjoy yourself you deserve some happiness” one person wrote to Portwood, while another added, “Morning Amber!
+“Enjoy yourself you deserve some happiness,” one person wrote to Portwood, while another added, “Morning Amber!
 So happy you’re doing so well.
 Enjoy every bit of it girl!”

 Just a few days ago, Amber Portwood shared another photo of herself on vacation with Andrew.
 It’s clear that she’s very happy in her new relationship, as he really does seem to care for her.
 But her fans replied to her Instagram photo, revealing that she should be careful about these boys she’s dating, as they could be using her for the fame and money.